Sayo-nika/autobuild.sh/README.md

 ## Disclaimer

 The following source code is licensed under MIT.
-Copyright 2018&copy; The Sayo
+Copyright 2018&copy; The Sayonika Project Authors

+This script complies with the Team Salvato IP Guidelines.